Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 Setting up the Front-End Project

 # Lab 3.1 - Dawn of Aviation ✈ Setting up the Front-End Project
 This lab exercise guides participants through coding exercises using GitHub Copilot to understand its suggestions and capabilities.
-It involves running and adding unit tests, with an emphasis on pair programming.
-The lab is structured in steps, starting with executing existing unit tests, followed by enhancing test coverage, and addressing specific functionalities like case sensitivity and trimming in search methods.
+It involves TBD

 ## Prerequisites
 - The prerequisites steps must be completed, see [Labs Prerequisites](./Labs/Lab%201.1%20-%20Pre-Flight%20Checklist)